coreyhub/SearchPitches/README.md

 The intention was to build modular, reusable, maintainable, readable and scalable code within the give 2-4 hours.

 I have highlighted in the code further test that could have been done, given more time.
 Another functional component could have been the filter component, where the user could filter the pitch slots by price and availability.
 This still needs development.
-Thank you.

 # SearchPitches